Goldman curbs bankers' compensation even as revenue surges

 Compensation experts say similar changes are happening across Wall Street.

-Morgan Stanley (MS.N), which is Goldman's chief investment banking rival, has set a maximum target for compensation as a percentage of revenue in each of its business lines.
+Morgan Stanley, which is Goldman's chief investment banking rival, has set a maximum target for compensation as a percentage of revenue in each of its business lines.
 Its progress in curbing compensation may be a key part of its third-quarter results, which are due out on Friday.

 "There is a desire to share more with shareholders, and that means holding the line on compensation expense," said Rose Marie Orens, a pay consultant for financial firms at Compensation Advisory Partners.
 "Just because revenue is up 20 percent, that doesn't mean bonuses will necessarily be up 20 percent."